localstack/docs/content/en/user-guide/aws/kinesis/index.md

 ### Native

 This provider is implemented purely in Python.
-It can be enabled by setting the configuration option `PROVIDER_OVERRIDE_KINESIS=nextgen`
+It can be enabled by setting the configuration option `PROVIDER_OVERRIDE_KINESIS=native`

 ## Resource Browser